Ladies and Gentlemen We Are Floating in Space

 Review

-Starts wholesome, sweet, and warm, and builds up to a wall of sounds. it seems a bit overwhelming but I can trust the music, I hear “I will love you ‘til I die” and that’s sweet enough. however, it sounds serious as well, with the medical beeping sound the second track starts.
+It starts off wholesome, sweet, and warm—then builds into a wall of sound.
+A bit overwhelming at times, but I trust the music.
+I hear “I will love you ‘til I die”—and that’s sweet enough.
+Still, there’s a seriousness to it, especially with the medical beeping that opens the second track.

 The album’s title is from the philosophical novel Sophie’s World by Jostein Gaarder, the context being:

-I Think I’m In Love starts very dissonant and hazy, strengthening my idea of drugs being the main theme. the main reason being “we’re floating in space”.
-Vocoder vocals, yup there it is: “warm as dope”, drugs reference. the big band sound reminds me of the dance from Mulholland Drive: it’s so happy that it’s fucked up.
+I Think I’m In Love starts off dissonant and hazy—reinforcing the idea that drugs are the main theme.
+Especially with the line “we’re floating in space.”
+Vocoder vocals?
+Yep, there it is: “warm as dope,” a direct drug reference.
+The big band sound reminds me of the surreal dance scene from Mulholland Drive: so cheerful, it’s unsettling.

-Next comes an anthem, Cool Waves Wash Over Me.
-I like to think that the choir reminds me of the church too, with a gospel-like feature.
-I believe the album ends here because the next track is 17 minutes!
-Cop Shoot Cop is very psychedelic.
-I like the structure, taking a piece of prose and reincarnating it in different verses.
-I don’t understand the whole idea of the song but I guess it’s still about drugs. the hole in his arm is the syringe, which leads to a hole in his mind(the head) and finally, he loses his sanity: a hole in your reason. the last line is “I Will Love You”, touching the idea that this love-hate relationship will continue even after you’re listening to the album.
+Then comes an anthem: Cool Waves Wash Over Me.
+The choir feels almost gospel-like—reminding me of church again.
+I imagine the album ends here, because the next track is 17 minutes long.
+Cop Shoot Cop is deeply psychedelic.
+I like the structure—reworking a prose fragment into different verses.
+I don’t fully understand the song’s concept, but I’m guessing it’s still drug-related.
+The hole in his arm is the syringe, which leads to a hole in his mind—and finally, he loses his grip on reason.
+The final line, “I Will Love You,” suggests this love-hate cycle continues—even after the album ends.